pschmitt/libkeepass/README.md

-**this library is not under active development anymore.**
+**this library is not under active development currently.**

-If you find the code useful or find a problem, please fork the repository to apply your changes!
+Pull requests are being accepted though :)

 libkeepass